microsoft/onnxruntime-inference-examples/mobile/examples/phi-3/android/README.md

   - Open Device Explorer in Android Studio
   - Navigate to `/data/data/ai.onnxruntime.genai.demo/files`
     - adjust as needed if the value returned by getFilesDir() differs for your emulator or device
-  - copy the whole [phi-3](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/tree/main/cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4) model folder to the `files` directory
+  - copy all the required model files (as specified in `MODEL_FILES` in MainActivity.java) directly to the `files` directory
+    - For the default Phi-3 model, copy files from [here](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx/tree/main/cpu_and_mobile/cpu-int4-rtn-block-32-acc-level-4)

 ### Step 3: Connect Android Device and Run the app
   Connect your Android Device to your computer or select the Android Emulator in Android Studio Device manager.